Doctoral study in Information Systems

 - Typically, 75% of our business graduates are employed at the time of their graduation while a further 16% go on to postgraduate study.

-- Most innovative university in Australia and New Zealand, ranked 27th, in the Reuters Top 75: Asia’s Most Innovative Universities ranking.
+- Most innovative university in New Zealand, ranked 35th, in the Reuters Top 75: Asia’s Most Innovative Universities ranking.

-Associate Professor Arvind Tripathi: Online markets, social networks, supply chain management and open innovation
+Associate Professor Arvind Tripathi: E-commerce and online markets, social media/networks, open innovation and open-source software, demand forecasting and supply chain management

 Past research topics